watson-developer-cloud/discovery-components/.github/CONTRIBUTING.md

 - Variables should use `camelCase`.
 - Variable names should be as descriptive as possible.
 We try to avoid abbreviations and very short names for const/vars, to make it easier for future developers to understand.

+##### Imports

+* We are using module path aliases for our imports.
+In the root `tsconfig.json` file for the `discovery-react-components` package, we have set up aliases.
+You can include the path from the package's `src` folder as an absolute path for any import.
+* If you are adding a new import and it is complex (i.e., `../../`), please use an absolute module path.
+There's no need to use an absolute import path for simple imports (i.e., `./`).

 #### React components

 ##### General